Home Button

 Kitchen Storage

 The kitchen is well laid out for use both at rest and at sea.
 There were small Trash recepticalproblems with the area under the sink.
 As originally laid out the entire space under the sink cabinet was one large open space.
 On the end of the cabinet there was a door hinged at the bottom with a small trash bag holder attached to the door.
 There were two issues with this.
 One was that the trash bag holder held a tiny bag (about the size of a garbage sack) that filled up about twice per day.
 The second was that if you opened the trash door when heeled to port, all the pots and pans shifted downhill and jammed the trash door open so it couldn't be closed.
-The second problem was making efficient use of the fair large volume available under the sink.
+The second problem was making efficient use of the fairly large volume available under the sink.
 Items put in tended to shift about randomly and chaos resulted.
-A complication with work in this cabinet was that there was also storage under the cabinet accessed through the floor of the cabinet.
+A complication with work in this cabinet was that there was storage, a thru-hull, and mechanical items under the cabinet accessed through the floor of the cabinet.
 We started by buying the largest plastic trash basket that would fit into the cabinet door.
 This had to be mounted with dropped supports on the door, but holds a full size kitchen trash bag and still opens and closes as designed.
-A custom bungy cord holds the basket against the door and down onto the base supports.Galley storage
+A custom bungee cord holds the basket against the door and down onto the base supports.Galley storage A second bungee controls how far the door opens.

 To control movement of items stored in the cabinet, but still allow access to the under cabinet space we added dividers that slot together like box dividers.
 One prevents objects from sliding under the trash bin, another creates storage for narrow objects like frying pans and cookie sheets.
 The large pots and pans are contained in stacks that have so far proven stable.